chrisant996/clink/docs/clink.md

 All of the above locations can be overridden using the <code>--profile <span class="arg">path</span></code> command line option which is specified when injecting Clink into cmd.exe using `clink inject`.

+You can use `clink info` to find the directories and configuration files for the current Clink session.

 ## Command Line Options

 <p>